Shalon Buskirk

 Drew Swedberg

-Drew Swedberg is a filmmaker, cinematographer, and educator based in Eastern Pennsylvania.
-Through a collaborative process and poetic approach, his filmmaking orbits around the everyday dreams, relationships, and forces that shape his home.
-Swedberg teaches an array of film classrooms from elementary to college, most recently as an Adjunct Professor in Lafayette College’s Film and Media Studies Department and LVAIC’s Documentary Storymaking Program.
-He leads the independent film curation for the Civic Theatre, Allentown’s local arthouse cinema.
+Drew Swedberg is a documentary filmmaker, cinematographer, educator, and film programmer.
+Through a relational process and poetic approach, his filmmaking orbits around the everyday dreams, rituals, and forces that shape the places he calls home.
+As a teaching artist based in Eastern Pennsylvania, he designs spaces for aspiring filmmakers to create media-based stories.
+He is currently teaching as an adjunct professor in Lafayette College’s Film and Media Studies Program.
+Drew has led an array of film classes from elementary to college classrooms, most recently as a program facilitator for PBS39’s Production U and a visiting instructor in the LVAIC Documentary Storymaking program.
 He was a Film Independent Documentary Lab Fellow in 2022, Visiting Fellow at Skidmore College’s MDOCS Storytellers’ Institute in 2020 and 2022, and an Artist-in-Residence for the Cultural Coalition of Allentown in 2019 and 2021.

 Nandini Sikand